KRA8TOS/GUI-application-to-simulate-basic-logic-gates-using-nodes-with-PyQt/README.md

 ## Overview
 This is a GUI-based node editor application designed for creating and simulating digital logic workflows.
 It features a topbar with menu options, a side panel for node selection, and a main window with tabbed interfaces for building node trees.

+## IGNORE
+Ignore the small implementation folder it is just for executing small task so i can come up with the whole project.
 ## Features

 ### Topbar Menus: